AryanGole/British-Airways-Data-Science/README.md

-Scrape and analyse customer review data to uncover findings for British Airways; apply analytical skills to make tangible impact by providing recommendations, tools, and models that drive key business decisions.
+Analyze customer reviews for British Airways to uncover insights.
+Use your analytical skills to make a real impact by providing recommendations, tools, and models that help make important business decisions.

-Build a predictive model to understand factors that influence buying behaviour.
+Create a predictive model to identify what factors influence customers' buying behavior.